GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-allowed-attr/index.md

 to check for mismatches between ARIA roles and attributes.
 Each role has a set of states and properties (that is, _attributes_) that it can support or inherit.
-Lighthouse fails this audit
+A page fails this audit
-when it finds an element with an ARIA role and an ARIA attribute that isn't supported for that role.
+when it contains an element with an ARIA role and an ARIA attribute that isn't supported for that role.

 In the example shown in the screenshot,